How to Ask for Help With Money: Your 5-Step Guide

 Money has always been a taboo topic, so it’s no surprise that many people struggle to talk about their finances.
 It requires vulnerability to ask for help of any kind, and it can be especially difficult when it comes to knowing how to ask for help with money.
-But reaching out to others for support when you’ve fallen on hard times can truly get you back on the path to financial security.
+But asking others for support when you’ve fallen on hard times can get you back on the path to financial security.
 Below, learn how to let go of fear and embarrassment so you can get the financial help you need.

-Three signs it’s time to ask for help
+Three signs it’s time to ask for help with money

 Are you still uncertain if it’s the right time to seek outside support?
 Consider taking the next steps if you’re trying to get rid of debt but keep finding yourself in any of these situations:

 1. You’re living off of your savings or credit cards

 If you’ve had to consistently dip into your savings because of financial setbacks, it may be time to reevaluate your situation.
 Using credit cards to pay for living expenses is another sign that you need extra help.

 Do you receive regular calls from debt collectors?
 Or have you been sent to collections?
 When it’s difficult to keep up with monthly bills, your financial situation can quickly worsen.